z.com vs Exante, Who's Better?

 As more and more traders and investors use their smartphones for trading, it is increasingly important that brokers offer easy-to-use apps that can deliver the same services as desktop platforms.

-We rate overall the user-friendliness of the apps as better than average.
+Overall, we rate the user-friendliness of both apps as better than average.

 It is important that any trading app has user friendly capabilities especially with the